phpbb/documentation/development/testing/functional_testing.rst

     }

-There is a bootstrap function where you can put code that is run before the test.
-Here you can set up some initial state required for your test.
+There is a ``bootstrap()`` method where you can put code that is run before the test.
+Here you can set up some objects after the installation that are required for your test.
 Then you can define your tests, just as you would normally, by prefixing methods with ``test_``.
 In this case we will be testing the index.

 Goutte and Assertions
 ---------------------